Skip to main content

 5 mentions Positive Neutral Negative

-• “RPGs that reward exploration feature character development through attribute increases and skill trees, along with crafting and combat that requires skill to survive against multiple enemies or high-end foes.”
+• “RPGs that reward exploration, have character development via attribute increases and skill trees, include crafting, and feature combat that requires skill to survive against multiple or high-end enemies.”

-• “All the great ingredients for a classic RPG: character development (skills, perks, attributes, etc.), quests (of course!), and a deep gathering/crafting system... and I'm only 10 hours into gameplay.”
+• “All the great ingredients for a classic RPG: character development (skills, perks, attributes, etc.), quests, a deep gathering/crafting system... and I'm only 10 hours into gameplay.”

 • “Tristian is a character with great character development.”